Research

 It pumps single protons across the plasma membrane in plants and fungi and thereby creates the proton-motive force, which is vital for the organism i.e. by fueling vital nutrient uptake systems.In certain fungi, the proton pump forms hexamers of ~600 kDa.

-We study the structural basis for proton transport process and its regulation using a variety of methods ans targets.
+We study the structural basis for proton transport process and its regulation using a variety of methods and targets.

 Due to the fact that the proton pump is essential for all fungi, this research provides an important framework for the development of novel antifungal medication.